Lena Springs

-Lena Jones Wade Springs (March 22, 1883 - May 17, 1942) was the first woman placed in nomination for Vice President of the United States at a political convention.
+Lena May Jones Wade Springs (March 22, 1883 - May 17, 1942) was the first woman placed in nomination for vice president of the United States at a political convention.
 She was nominated at the 1924 Democratic National Convention.

 A native of Pulaski, Tennessee, she attended public schools, followed by Sullins College and post-graduate work at Virginia College in Roanoke.
 She became chair of the English Department at Queens College in Charlotte, and married Col. Leroy Springs in 1913, a second marriage for both.

 An enthusiastic supporter of women's rights, she became a Democratic National Committeewoman in 1922, and served as chair of the Credentials Committee in 1924.
 While her being supported for the vice presidential nomination was in essence a gesture, she received some votes in the election process, variously given as several, over 50, and 44.

 She died on May 18, 1942, and is buried in Pulaski, Tennessee.